267-738-7766

 Having an attorney on your side can help you ensure that these bond conditions are reasonable and fair from the beginning.
 If you need to change bond conditions so that you can comply with them while you continue to work or take care of family, your attorney can help you make the request without seeming unreasonable to the judge or coming across like you’re not taking the case seriously.
 The right bond conditions can allow you to focus on building your case rather than being distracted by trying to comply with a list of bond conditions that you don’t understand or that are unreasonable for you to follow.

-Request for an implied consent hearing
+Request for an Implied Consent Hearing

 The Secretary of State may suspend a driver’s license if the person refuses to take a chemical test.
 When the police arrest you for drunk driving, the law requires you to take a chemical test at the request of the police officer.
 Most often, this is a breath test at the police station.
 The police should inform you of your chemical test rights before you take the test.
 The information that they give you should include a warning about losing your license if you refuse to take the test.